 The subsort declaration tells Maude that a single number constitutes a valid representation for the blackboard.
-Multiset union is represented with empty syntax ; note that this operator has two attributes, assoc and comm, so that terms of sort Blackboard are considered modulo associativity and commutativity (e.g., $s(0) \ 0$ and $0 \ s(0)$ become indistinguishable).
+Multiset union is represented with empty syntax \ \; note that this operator has two attributes, assoc and comm, so that terms of sort Blackboard are considered modulo associativity and commutativity (e.g., terms s(0) = 0 and 0 = s(0) become indistinguishable).
 The system's dynamics is specified by a single rule; the word in brackets after the keyword rl is the rule's name and is optional.
-Note that it is enough to specify the behavior of the two numbers that are going to be erased, without considering the rest of the numbers in the blackboard.
+Note that it is enough to specify the behavior of the two numbers that are going to be erased, without considering the rest of the numbers on the blackboard.
 Finally, since it will be used in later sections, let us extend this module with two operations for calculating the maximum and minimum of the numbers on the blackboard, and one operation for removing a given number.
 All these operations are defined equationally by means of equations introduced by the keyword eq.